 Berkshire Theatre Group strives to make all programs, performances, and facilities accessible and inclusive to ensure that all of our patrons have an enjoyable and meaningful visit.

 The current services and items we offer to assist while attending a performance are detailed below.
 For further information, or if you have any questions, or require additional assistance or accommodation, please contact the Ticket Office at (413) 997-4444 or email@example.com.

-Accessibility and Convenience at the Theatres:
+Accessibility at the Theatres:

 The Colonial Theatre in Pittsfield: